rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    Notice "experimental" has been removed.

+   ### Full Docker Info

-0. Obtain status using the info sub-command:
+0. PROTIP: The most detailed status is obtained using the info sub-command:

    <tt><strong>docker info
    </strong></tt>